aristanetworks/anta/examples/README.md

 It is also used to indicated the parameters used by the tests.
 Each test has an identifier which is then used in the tests report.
 The tests are defined in the directory [ANTA](../anta/).

-# demo directory

-The [demo](demo) directory shows a demo of this repository with an ATD (Arista Test Drive) instance.